-It can catch the unsuspecting motorist by surprise, and you simply can’t help but be impressed as you drive past.
-Appearing from virtually out of nowhere, and surrounded by a mixture of different period 20thC houses and shops, one couldn’t say it blends in with its environment.
+Appearing from virtually out of nowhere, it can catch the unsuspecting motorist by surprise, surrounded by a patchwork of different period houses and business’s, one couldn’t say it blends in with its environment.
 A huge neon lit fin soars into the sky flanked either side by robust angular wings.
 It’s almost fortress-like appearance is enhanced by narrow outer windows running virtually the full height of the upper storeys (looking more like arrow slits than anything designed to let light in).
 Below this there is a more traditional 1930s curved canopy with long wide steps leading up to a row of double doors.

 Designed by Charles Edmund Wilford to be used as a theatre, it was quickly converted into a huge 1109 seat cinema.
 Run by an independent operator that also ran the Scala cinema in town, it opened its doors on 28th November 1938.